RyanNgCT/MA1522/Week 4/Week 4 - Invertible Matrices and LU Decomposition.md

 (b) If $A$ is of size $m \times n$, then $m \geq n$ (c) $Ax=b$ is consistent $\forall b$

-Answer: all false, all have counterexamples.
+Answer: all false, all have counterexamples (see slides).

 ### Other
 - any unit lower triangular matrix is invertible (which is row equivalent to identity matrix)
 $$
 L^{-1}L = I_n \text{ s.t. } Ly = b \to L^{-1}(Ly) = (L^{-1})b
 $$
-Permutation matrix: do some shuffling if there is no $LU$ matrix (not in scope)
+- Permutation matrix: do some shuffling if there is no $LU$ matrix (not in scope of MA1522)

 ---
 ### Notation